-“Other Racisms” is the theme of the fourth iteration of Asia Art Archive in America’s annual Leadership Camp.
-This four-part closed seminar explores race and ethnicity from and within an Asian context.
-It addresses racism not only against Asians, but also among and by Asians.
+“Other Racisms” was the theme of the fourth iteration of Asia Art Archive in America’s annual Leadership Camp.
+This four-part closed seminar explored race and ethnicity from and within an Asian context.
+It addressed racism not only against Asians, but also among and by Asians.

-Organized and moderated by Christopher K. Ho and AAA-A’s Furen Dai, Leadership Camp’s intimate format interweaves seminar-type discussions of selected texts with the lived experiences and diverse knowledge of participants.
-The goal is to use these as guideposts to collectively and actively workshop discourses of race pertaining to, embedded in, and/or emanating from the variegated cultures and terrain of Asia.
+Organized and moderated by Christopher K. Ho and AAA-A’s Furen Dai, Leadership Camp’s intimate format interwove seminar-type discussions of selected texts with the lived experiences and diverse knowledge of participants.
+The goal was to use these as guideposts to collectively and actively workshop discourses of race pertaining to, embedded in, and/or emanating from the variegated cultures and terrain of Asia.

 - What if the “other” in “Other Racisms” is replaced with “our”?
 What are our racisms?

 - How might we illuminate ingrained and invisible hierarchies between South, East, and Southeast Asians, and develop a language to address, and possibly redress, these?